There is a wide variety of conventional mortgages that is catered to each individual’s needs.

 - But the HomePath mortgage program has been discontinued

 - Alternative financing for HomePath properties includes 3% down payment conventional loan, 3.5% down payment FHA Loan

 - 0% down payment VA loan if you are a veteran

 - Or 0% down payment USDA loan if the property is in a USDA approved area and you qualify for a USDA loan

 Qualifying For Conventional Mortgages After Bankruptcy And Foreclosure

 Fannie Mae recently made some changes with regards to waiting periods after a deed in lieu of foreclosure and short sale.

-- Fannie Mae treats deed in lieu of foreclosure and short sale differently than a standard foreclosure than other mortgage loan programs.
-For example, FHA treats a deed in lieu of foreclosure and short sale the same as a standard regular foreclosure.
+- Fannie Mae treats deed in lieu of foreclosure and short sale differently than a standard foreclosure versus other mortgage programs

-- The waiting period to qualify for a FHA insured mortgage loan after a deed in lieu of foreclosure and/or short sale is the same as a standard foreclosure.
+- The waiting period to qualify for an FHA loan after a deed in lieu of foreclosure and/or a short sale is the same as a standard foreclosure

 Conventional Lenders do want to see those with a prior bankruptcy not to have been late with any payments and like to see re-established credit history.